0bMERLIN/PocketML/README.md

 #### 2.7 Python interop
 PocketML is an interpreted language based on python.
-It has access to all features of python and the libraries `numpy`, `pygments`, `lark`, and `kivy`.
+It has access to most features of python and the libraries `numpy`, `pygments`, `lark`, and `kivy`.
-Python code can be included in Lang code using
+Python code can be included in PocketML code using
 `%% ... %%`.
 The `__EXPORTS__` variable
-can be used to transfer data from python to Lang:
+can be used to transfer data from python to PocketML:

 ```sml
 %%